1 minute read.

 Buyer Representation Agreement (BRA)

 A BRA defines the relationship between the buyer (you) and the real estate brokerage that is working on your behalf.
-It sets out the property type and geographic location for your potential new home, lists the services to be provided, addresses the issue of commission that may be payable to the brokerage, and it also specifies the duration of the agreement.
+It sets out the property type and geographic location for your potential new home, lists the services to be provided, addresses the issue of the commission that may be payable to the brokerage, and it also specifies the duration of the agreement.

 Agreement of Purchase and Sale (APS)